Mustang Coupes vs. Mustang Convertibles

 Some drawbacks to the Mustang coupe are obviously that you don’t have the option to open the roof on a hot day and enjoy your surroundings to the fullest.
-Although a coupe owner shouldn’t be concerned with performance in mind as a convertible driver will soon have to add that additional weight for structural upgrades.
+Although a coupe owner shouldn’t be as concerned with performance since a convertible driver will soon have to add that additional weight for structural upgrades.
 When it comes down to performance, stock for stock coups will definitely have the performance advantage from the factory with a stock setup.

 Making a Choice Between Buying a Convertible or Coupe